-At Happisburgh C of E VA Primary School, we uphold British values.
-We value the backgrounds of all our pupils and families and we use a wide range of learning activities to celebrate these.
-This enriching approach, teaches tolerance and respect ensuring that young people understand the importance of respect and leave their education fully prepared for life in modern Britain.
+At Happisburgh CE VA Primary and Early Years School, we uphold and promote British values.
+We value the backgrounds of all our pupils and families and celebrate both their individuality and commonality.
+Using a wide range of activities, we teach self- belief, tolerance and respect and ensure that young people leave their education with us fully prepared for life in modern Britain.

 Pupils at Happisburgh enjoy learning through a wide range of curriculum topics which aim to give the children an understanding and appreciation of the world in which they live and the communities within it (both past and present) as well as their own place within it.
 The ethos of the school actively supports the development of self-knowledge and promotes the development of self-esteem and self-confidence.
 We continuously seek to identify our talents and strengths, and time is given to celebrate and appreciate our achievements and those of others, particularly during our weekly Celebration assemblies.